jrosco/controller-layouts-steam/xbox-one/Guild Wars 2 [1284210]/README.md

 On the left side stick ![missing image](../../imgs/xbox-one-icons/24px/icons8-xbox-l-24.png) there is a sub-menu for your hero templates, entering this sub-menu you can rotate the left side stick ![missing image](../../imgs/xbox-one-icons/24px/icons8-xbox-l-24.png) to bring up the build templates wheel and rotating the right side stick ![missing image](../../imgs/xbox-one-icons/24px/icons8-xbox-r-24.png) will bring up the equipment templates wheel.

-Whenever entering menus like "Inventory" will drop you into the [Mouse Menu](#mouse-cursor-menu) actions set.
+Whenever entering game menus like "Inventory", "Hero" etc you'll drop into the [Mouse Menu](#mouse-cursor-menu) actions set.

 | Button Mapping | Regular Press | Hold Press | Double Press | Modifier | Modifier Action |
 |---|---|---|---|---|---|